Lithium (medication): Glutamate and NMDA receptors

 The NMDA receptor is also affected by other neurotransmitters such as serotonin and dopamine.
-Effects observed appear exclusive to lithium and have not been observed by other monovalent ions such as rubidium and caesium.
+Effects observed appear exclusive to lithium and have not been observed by other monovalent ions such as rubidium and cesium.

 GABA receptors

 GABA is an inhibitory neurotransmitter that plays an important role in regulating dopamine and glutamate neurotransmission.
 It was found that patients with bipolar disorder had lower GABA levels, which results in excitotoxicity and can cause apoptosis (cell loss).
 Lithium has been shown to increase the level of GABA in plasma and cerebral spinal fluid.
 Lithium counteracts these degrading processes by decreasing pro-apoptotic proteins and stimulating release of neuroprotective proteins.
-Lithium's regulation of both excitatory dopaminergic and glutamatergic systems through GABA may play a role in its mood stabilizing effects.
+Lithium's regulation of both excitatory dopaminergic and glutamatergic systems through GABA may play a role in its mood-stabilizing effects.

 Cyclic AMP secondary messengers

 Lithium's therapeutic effects are thought to be partially attributable to its interactions with several signal transduction mechanisms.
 The cyclic AMP secondary messenger system is shown to be modulated by lithium.
-Lithium was found to increase the basal levels of cyclic AMP but impair receptor coupled stimulation of cyclic AMP production.
+Lithium was found to increase the basal levels of cyclic AMP but impair receptor-coupled stimulation of cyclic AMP production.
 It is hypothesized that the dual effects of lithium are due to the inhibition of G-proteins that mediate cyclic AMP production.
 Over a long period of lithium treatment, cyclic AMP and adenylate cyclase levels are further changed by gene transcription factors.

 Inositol depletion hypothesis

 Lithium treatment has been found to inhibit the enzyme inositol monophosphatase, involved in degrading inositol monophosphate to inositol required in PIP2 synthesis.
 This leads to lower levels of inositol triphosphate, created by decomposition of PIP2.
 This effect has been suggested to be further enhanced with an inositol triphosphate reuptake inhibitor.
 Inositol disruptions have been linked to memory impairment and depression.
 It is known with good certainty that signals from the receptors coupled to the phosphoinositide signal transduction are affected by lithium. myo-inositol is also regulated by the high affinity sodium mI transport system (SMIT).
-Lithium is hypothesized to inhibit mI entering the cells and mitigating the function of SMIT.
+Lithium is hypothesized to inhibit mI entering the cells and mitigate the function of SMIT.
 Reductions of cellular levels of myo-inositol results in the inhibition of the phosphoinositide cycle.

-Neurotrophic Factors
+Neurotrophic factors

-Various neurotrophic factors such as BDNF and mesencephalic astrocyte-derived neurotrophic factor have been shown to be modulated by various mood stabilizers.
+Lithium's actions on Gsk3 result in activation of CREB, leading to higher expression of BDNF.
+(Valproate, another mood stabilizer, also increases the expression of BDNF.)
+As expected of increased BDNF expression, chronic lithium treatment leads to increased grey matter volume in brain areas implicated in emotional processing and cognitive control.
+Bipolar patients treated with lithium also have higher white matter integrity compared to those taking other drugs.

+Lithium also increases the expression of mesencephalic astrocyte-derived neurotrophic factor (MANF), another neurotrophic factor, via the AP-1 transcription factor.
+MANF is able to regulate proteostasis by interacting with GRP78, a protein involved in the unfolded protein response.